 Hardy starts to sort through the crate, he has already organized it.

 “Mr. Knight, you didn’t sleep, how are you going to last through this day, take naps, in the sun?
 I doubt we’re anywhere near New Orleans.”

 “You eat, son.
 I’m fine.
 Actually invigorated.
 It was a beautiful quiet night.
 The River was as much asleep as you were.
 I kept us straight and let the current do the rest, kept to the middle.”

 The sun is up, the day’s begun.
-Boy can see the Arkansas River has more floating branches and debris from the woods, more than usual.
+Hardy can see the Arkansas River has more floating branches and debris from the woods, more than usual.
 What the heck does that mean, are we headed into something?
 Out of something?

 The bateau is pulled out of the bend, and as the River begins to straighten itself, renew its energy, the current pushes hard.
 The River is rushing.

 “Do you feel that?”
 Knight says, “the pull?”